CrunchBerryCaptain/Anki-Project/README.md

 <h2>That's it!</h2>

 The flash cards have now been added to your Anki profile.
-Have fun!
+Happy revising!
 <br></br>
 <h3>(Bugs are welcome!
 If you find any, let me know and I will try to fix them.)</h3>